simple-crypto/verime/README.md

 + The simulation is run.
 Here, the calls to the *sim\_clock\_cycle* is used to evaluate the values across the hierarchy during a clock cycle.
 During each clock cycle, the value of each probed state are written sequentially in the save file by calling the *write_probed_state* function.
 + Finally, the used ressources are closed.

+## File format

+The configuration file generated (i.e., *config-verilator-me.json* and *config-dump.json*) are saved using the JSON format.
+The architecture of the *config-dump.json* file is of a particular interest, since it describes the way a call to the *write_probed_state* function is writting the value on the specified stream.
+In particular, each call is writting the ProbedState structure as a bytes stream, where all the words are written in little endian (byte per byte) consecutively.
+Taking this into consideration, the JSON file *config-dump.json* has the following architecture:

++ config-dump.json
+   + **'bytes'**: Total amount of bytes in the probed state.
+   + **'sigs'**:
+      + **'verime_signal_name'**:
+         + **'bytes'**: The amount of bytes used by the signal in the saving file.
+         + **'bits'**: the amount of valid bits in the saved data.

+Put in an other way, every call to the *write_probed_state* function is writting *config-dump.json['bytes']* bytes to the specified stream following the architecture defined in *config-dump.json['sigs']*, where the signal order is following the order in the JSON file.